 Allen Centennial Garden

 When you hear the word laboratory, you probably do not envision lush greenery, a rainbow of flowers, water fixtures and lovely seating areas.
-But the Horticulture Department at UW-Madison has a different idea of what a laboratory is.
-The department's living laboratory, Allen Centennial Garden, is open to all from dawn to dusk.
+But the Horticulture Department at the University of Wisconsin–Madison has a different idea of what a laboratory is.
+The department's living laboratory, Allen Centennial Garden, is open to the public daily, from dawn to dusk.
+Admission is free, and all are welcome (including well-behaved dogs).

-Allen Centennial is comprised of several smaller gardens including Native American, English, French, Rock, Woodland, Pond gardens and more.
-The gardens surround a Victorian gothic house known as "The Dean's Residence" because it once housed the deans of the College of Agriculture.
+Allen Centennial is comprised of several smaller gardens, including Native American, English, French, Rock, Woodland, Pond and more.
+The gardens surround a Victorian Gothic house known as "The Dean's Residence" because it once housed the deans of the College of Agriculture.
 Now used as offices, the building is on the National Register of Historic Places.

-The garden hosts events and programs throughout the year including flower bouquet classes, tours and concerts.
+The garden hosts events and programs, including build-your-own-bouquet Saturdays throughout the summer, drop-in tours and a summer concert series.

 UW Botany Garden and Greenhouse

-Another UW-Madison educational space is open to the public and transports you to different places through plant life.
-The Botany Garden and Greenhouse is home to more than 1,500 unique plant species.
-The living plant collection includes aquatic plants, carnivorous plants, succulents, orchids, herbs and more representing a wide variety of climates and environments.
+There's another UW–Madison educational garden space that's open to the public: The Botany Garden and Greenhouse.
+It's home to more than 2,300 plant taxa from 220 families, allowing visitors to explore a vast diversity of plant life from around the world.
+The living plant collection includes aquatic plants, carnivorous plants, succulents, orchids, herbs and more, representing a wide variety of climates and environments.

 Period Garden Park